Teaching and learning

 With the new health and safety protocols in place, all students must also attend an in-person induction so that they can familiarise themselves with the new social distancing and hygiene measures required to ensure their own safety and that of the RCSI community.

-Classes are ordinarily delivered at our University between 9am and 5pm, Monday to Friday, but to allow for students to be taught in smaller groups, we are changing our timetables.
-In the coming academic year, classes will take place between 9am and 9pm, seven days per week.
+Classes are ordinarily delivered at our University between 9am and 5pm, Monday to Friday, but to allow for students to be taught in smaller groups, we are changing our timetables, please consult the semester dates for your programme for more information.